 Saint Davids – The City of Saints

-Since Saint Davids is also the smallest city in the UK, the UK nicknames include “Smallville,” a perfectly adorable way to describe it.
+Since Saint Davids is also the smallest city in the UK, the UK nicknames include “Smallville,” which is a perfectly adorable way to describe it.
 Some locals also use “Tydd” or “Tyddew,” a shortened version of Tyddewi.

 Swansea – Copperopolis